-Our common stock has in the past been, and may in the future be considered, a "penny stock" and thus be subject to additional sale and trading regulations that may make it more difficult to buy or sell.
+Our common stock is, and may in the future be considered, a "penny stock" and thus be subject to additional sale and trading regulations that may make it more difficult to buy or sell.

-Our common stock, which prior to February 15, 2022, traded on the OTC Pink was previously, and may (if it is not then listed on a national securities exchange such as the Nasdaq Capital Market) in the future be, considered a "penny stock."
+Our common stock, which is traded on the OTC Pink is, and may (if it is not then listed on a national securities exchange such as the Nasdaq Capital Market) in the future be, considered a "penny stock."
 Securities broker-dealers participating in sales of "penny stock" are subject to the "penny stock" regulations set forth in Rules 15g-2 through 15g-9 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Generally, brokers may be less willing to execute transactions in securities subject to the "penny stock" rules.
 This may make it more difficult for investors to dispose of our common stock and cause a decline in the market value of our stock.